 Uterus lining: The uterus lining needs to be at least 7mm for a healthy transfer.

-The doctor may also take a blood sample to carry out some checks on your hormone levels, including progesterone and oestrogen levels.
+The doctor may also take a blood sample to carry out some checks on your hormone levels, including progesterone and estrogen levels.

 Side effects of FSH drugs:

 Some women report bloating and discomfort as the eggs mature.

 Once the follicles have reached the appropriate size, the doctor will prescribe you a HCG (human chorionic gonadotrophin) injection.
 This causes the eggs to mature and loosen their attachment to the follicle, to enable collection.